BodaliciousCelestius/crm-api/README.md

 * Docker Compose `2.40.0`

 Maven is not necessary since a mvn wrapper is provided (`mvnw`) to use it when needed.

-Don't forget to possibly alter the permission to be able to run it (`chmod +x mvnw`)

 ---